Phonics Activities On Printable Worksheets plus Activity Ideas

 Other Phonics Activities

 I don't start out planning lots of activities.
-They always end up in my reading instruction anyway.
-Please, understand I am not teaching like a drill sergeant.
+They end up in my reading instruction anyway.
+Whenever progress slows or kids seem bored I add these in to phonics time.

 Phonics Activities Ideas